Lead Opinion

 It is so ordered.

-JUSTICE SOUTER, with whom JUSTICE O‘CONNOR joins, concurring.
+with whom Justice O’Connor joins, concurring.

 I join the Court’s opinion because I agree that analogy to the common law of contract is appropriate in this instance, with the conclusion that punitive damages are not available under the statute.
 Punitive damages, as the Court points out, may range in orders of “indeterminate magnitude,”

 Petitioners did not rely on either the first or the third of those theories in either the District Court or the Court of Appeals.
-Nevertheless, because it presents the narrowest basis for resolving the case, I am convinced that it is an appropriate exercise of judicial restraint to decide the case
+Nevertheless, because it presents the narrowest basis for resolving the case, I am convinced that it is an appropriate exercise of judicial restraint to decide the ease

 The case before us today involves a municipality’s breach of a condition that simply prohibits certain discriminatory conduct.
 The prohibition is set forth in two statutes, one of which, Title II of the ADA, was not enacted pursuant to the Spending Clause.
 Our opinion in Pennhurst says nothing about the remedy that might be appropriate for such a breach.
 Nor do I believe that the rules of contract law on which the Court relies are necessarily relevant to the tortious conduct described in this record.
 Moreover, the Court's novel reliance on what has been, at most, a useful analogy to contract law has potentially far-reaching consequences that go well beyond the issues briefed and argued